Private vs Resident-Owned Parks

 The important thing is to make sure you understand the differences and then choose based on your own preferences.

-Those who are shopping for the first time are often reluctant to make the larger investment of buying into a resident-owned park so will tend to 'try out' the lifestyle by renting their lot in a private park and only risking the price of the trailer.
+Those who are shopping for the first time are often reluctant to make the larger investment of buying into a resident-owned park so will tend to 'try out' the lifestyle by renting their lot in a private park and only risking the price of the park model.

 But once they settle on a park and become a part of the community they may tend to stay in that same park.
 Even if they regret (later) not buying into a resident-owned park it is now tough to move and start again.